Wake Forest College

 The Graduate School of Arts and Sciences offers 27 nationally and internationally recognized masters and doctoral programs on the Reynolda and Bowman Gray campuses.
 The Graduate School also offers a MD/PhD and MD/MS with the School of Medicine; a PhD/MBA with the Babcock Graduate School of Management; the MDiv/MA with the School of Divinity; and degrees in biomedical engineering through the Virginia Tech-Wake Forest University School of Biomedical Engineering and Sciences.School of Business

-The School of Business strive to develop passionate and ethical business leaders who get results with integrity and through providing thought leadership that advances the practice of management.
-As a result, the Wake Forest University School of Business have been ranked among the nation's best business schools by most major ranking organizations.
-With a full range of undergraduate and graduate business degree programs, the School of Business offer many options to pursue your graduate business degree.
+The School of Business strives to develop passionate and ethical business leaders who get results with integrity and through providing thought leadership that advances the practice of management.
+As a result, the Wake Forest University School of Business has been ranked among the nation's best business schools by most major ranking organizations.
+With a full range of undergraduate and graduate business degree programs, the School of Business offers many options to pursue your graduate business degree.
 We offer full-time and part-time study in Winston-Salem (main campus) and part-time study, including a Saturday program, through our Charlotte campus.School of Divinity

 The School of Law, annually ranked among the top 50 law schools in the country, offers a unique close family atmosphere that combines traditional legal courses with an array of experiential learning opportunities through clinics and externships.School of Medicine

 The School of Medicine is among the top 32 schools in the country in research funding awarded by the National Institutes of Health.
 The medical school offers the doctor of medicine degree; a physician assistant program leading to a master of medical science; the MD/MBA with the Babcock Graduate of Management; and a number of masters and doctoral programs in biomedical sciences.
 The School of Medicine and N.C.
 Baptist Hospital comprise Wake Forest University Baptist Medical Center.